compphylo/compphylo.github.io/Oslo2019/Scripting_CLI_Intro/Scripting_CLI_Intro.md

 ## can be used to combine the contents of multiple files into Once
 $ cat mobydick.txt udrh.txt > combinedExample.txt
 ```
-#### less
-Used for viewing files and allows backward movement in the file, as well as forward movement.
+*less* is used for viewing files and allows backward movement in the file, as well as forward movement.
 ```bash
 ## use `q` to exit
 $ less mobydick.txt